ThomasGRoberts/ITU-Compliance-Assessment-Monitor/README.md

 This tool can be used to assess geosynchronous (GEO) satellite operators' compliance with orbital slotting guidelines from the International Telecommunications Union (ITU), a specialized agency of the United Nations.

 GEO satellite positions can be measured in longitudinal degrees along the geostationary belt.
-Member states of the ITU can receive space network assignments that describe an individual physical position within the geostationary belt and a number of frequency bands at which satellites can operate such that they are free from harmful interference in the radio-frequency spectrum with other nearby space systems.
+After a process of submitting filings and coordinating with other space networks, member states of the ITU can receive space network assignments that describe an individual physical position within the geostationary belt and a number of frequency bands at which satellites can operate such that they are free from harmful interference in the radio-frequency spectrum with other nearby space systems.
 Altough this system of GEO satellite spectrum allocation has been in place for decades, many operators choose to [largely ignore](https://amostech.com/TechnicalPapers/2022/SSA-SDA/Roberts.pdf) their orbital slotting guidelines.

 This work represents a component of the author's PhD dissertation at MIT's Department of Aeronautics and Astronautics, "Measuring Adherence to the International Telecommunication Union’s Geosynchronous Orbital Slotting Guidelines," which offers a historical assessment of adherence to the physical component of ITU space network licences for more than decade of recent GEO satellite operations.